amandacndido/CroctChallenge/Product-Challenge_Croct.md

 **Scenario: Insertin the right code in the two-step verification
-> Given that I activated the *two-step verification* option in my account
+> Given that the *two-step verification* option in my account is activated
 >
 > And I click the "Forgot password?" button
 >